Vogue (magazine): Vogue New Zealand

 In 1955, British Vogue launched a supplement for New Zealand.
 In 1957, the magazine was launched no longer as a supplement but as its own independent edition; however, it was still edited from London.
+Rosemary Cooper served as editor during the London-based years, Cooper also oversaw the supplements of British Vogue for Australia and South Africa/Rhodesia.

 In the magazine's early years, its focus was on Britain with readers being encouraged to use British materials, New Zealand clothing would even be flown out to be photographed in English settings.

 However, in 1961, when Joan Chesney Frost was appointed editor of Vogue Australia and Vogue New Zealand, the magazine's production was moved to Sydney.
 Under her leadership, the clothes began being photographed in New Zealand (however, until the mid 1960s, most photoshoots were in Australia).
 In 1962, Frost resigned and Sheila Scotter was appointed editor.
 Marie Stuttard (who became the first NZ-based fashion editor of the magazine in 1961) said in a 1983 interview "We were able to choose our own clothes for photography, but they had to tie in with the trends as dictated by the organisation overseas.
 That was the guiding light.
 Whatever we did had to be approved by Australia."
 Under Scotter's leadership, Michal McKay became fashion and beauty editor (replacing Stuttard in 1964); she later became the editor-in-chief of Vogue Singapore in the 1990s.

 The magazine also incorporated House & Garden from 1962.

 In 1968, after over 10 years, the magazine ceased publication with Condé Nast deciding that the New Zealand market was too small for a Vogue.

+Vogue South Africa

+A South African edition operated from 1958 to 1966, an offshoot of British Vogue similar to how Vogue New Zealand and later Vogue Australia were launched.